leileili/CommunicationStrategyInAngularJS/README.md

 3. communicate with $Broadcast, $Emit and $On
 4. communicate with Publish and Subscribe

-	 communication with $rootScope
+**communication with $rootScope**

-	In order to let the child or sibling component know what to do once parent or another component send out an event, using $rootScope so that all the other components will see the order; it's easy and fast ; but what if we have more than 10 children/sibling and more than 10 events; this technique will be messy and hard to maintain.
-What if today we have 10 events and 10 children/sibling, tomorrow the number of orders or children/sibling have changed ?
-So that the parent/sibling component will need to find where those 10 children/sibling components are and each other component will need to let the parent component know the changes as well.
+	In order to access to an <b>arbitrary</b> controller/scope, to use $rootScope as a way to find the other party, each controller needs to "register" itself by adding its $scope to a map (say scopeMap) in $rootScope (with controller name as key and $scope as value).
+Then one party, say A, can obtain the scope of the other party (say B) given B's name as key to the scopeMap.
+	It is handy and straight forward but A has to know exactly whom (B) to communicate so A and B are tightly coupled.
+	This tightly coupled relation seems no much problem in small and simple projects but it is hard to manage in big and complicate projects.
+One use case is where you need a one to many communication situation: you need to hard code A to B...Z in order to access them and next day your boss may tell you to change to XX ...ZZZ...The key problem is that A knows other parties.

-	communication with Service
+**communication with Service**

-	If we create a communication management Service which has a register, unregister, getScope functions, then the component who receive event can register its scope and the component to send event can use getScope to get the data.
-This is a technique better than using $rootScope because in this way, the parent component doesn't need to change if the children components have changes.
-But the disadvantage of the components having to know each other when sending and receiving events is still there.
+	Similar to $rootScope above, a service can be used to do the same: have a scopeMap and have all the parties "register" initially and then inject the service to all involve parties so that A can use the scopeMap of service to find B...Z.
+Again, A knows all its "friends" and A may need to update its "contact list" frequently during heavily development and maintenance.

-	communication with $broadcast, $emit and $on
+**communication with $broadcast, $emit and $on**

-	This technique is more popular than previous two techniques.
-It uses $broadcast to send event down to children components from parent component, use $emit to send event up from children components to parent component, use $on to listen to the event.
-It is much better for one to many communication, but there is a catch: because the direction is either up or down, there's no direct communication between siblings, the child has to $emit event up to the parent, then the parent $broadcast down to the children; both parent and child need to set up $on to listen to the event.
+	This technique can have communication parties coupled more loosely than previous two techniques.
+In our case above, A first emits a message up to the $rootScope and then the $rootScope "passes" the message to other parties like B by $broadcast and next B (C..Z) listen to the message with "on".
+In this way, A has no idea about who A is sending the message to.
+And B...Z also have not idea about where the message is from: A is "isolated" from others like B.
+	The problem with emit/broadcast is that broadcast is too "heavy" to use as a major mean to communicate.

-	communication with Publish and Subscribe
+**communication with Publish and Subscribe**

 	This last technique is what I am going to introduce and I think it's the best approach within the known methods of communication of components.
-	Using publish and subscribe, both parent and children components don't know each other's existing and they don't need to know.
-The parent sends out event by publishing its event topic to a pub-sub-manager controller; the children get the event notice by subscribing to different event topics on the same pub-sub-manager.
-It's just like job offers publishing v.s. resumes subscribing on job searching web pages.
-The companies who offer jobs don't need to know who may fit the job, and the job applier doesn't need to know what company might fit her/him.
-They just publish and subscribe and wait.
-When there's event come out and the fit is found , the pair of company and applier will get what they need.
+It is similar to emit/broadcast above but much more efficient.

+	Using publish and subscribe, I built a custom pub/sub system where A can directly reach A's other communication parties through a simple map in the middle man, CommunicationManager.

+**Conclusion**